Construction Health and Safety

 As a high risk trade, it is right to plan health and safety in construction work.
 Such as plans to lift, and to work at height.
 And vehicle work will need good planning too.
 Health and safety in construction needs a plan that will work.
 So, a contractor may need to keep an up to date construction phase health and safety plan during their work.
 This is due to the CDM Regulations 2015.
 This duty, more often than not, is down to the principal contractor.
 But it can be where the client appoints a single site contractor too; as they will then need to make the plan.
 Each way, the right health and safety in construction is going to help.

 JHS Health and Safety Consultants will help you plan your work to comply with the law.
 Because it will help you with policy that says how you will manage your health and safety in construction work.
 It also has the means to help you to identify and control your work risks.
 Such as a tool to create and store your risk assessments.
 And, what is more, our forms and documents have lots of good information for you to use.
 If you want to join JHS but want to know more, you’re welcome to get in touch.
 There are lots of ways JHS can help you with your health and safety in construction.
 A consultant will be glad to answer any query.

 Trends for Health and Safety in Construction Work

-Britain leads the way for building and construction health and safety work.
+Britain leads the way for building and construction health and safety.
 In fact the standards set in the UK often inspire others worldwide.
 And yet some employers still have a reason not engage with health and safety as they might like to.
-(You can see more on this on our page, ‘Health and Safety at Work’).
+(You can see more about this on the JHS page, ‘Health and Safety at Work’).
 But the trend is for accident and ill health statistics to improve year on year.
 However, there is still scope for us to continue to improve.
 We must all try to embrace new ideas too; as we all have a part to play in the future of safe and healthy places of work.
 And health and safety advice will urge employers to own health and safety at work.
 So if they do, and engage their workers too, then they are likely to profit; and have safe and healthy sites.